Due to the issues students are experiencing with the Common Application, Boston University is extending its Early Decision deadline to November 15.

 Test of English as a Foreign Language (TOEFL)

 Boston University accepts results for the Test of English as a Foreign Language (TOEFL) as evidence of English proficiency.
-The required test scores are as follows:

 - 600 or above for the College of Communication, School of Management and College of General Studies